ProjectOpenSea/opensea-js/README.md

 const auction = await seaport.createSellOrder({ tokenId, tokenAddress, accountAddress, startAmount, endAmount, expirationTime })
 ```

 The units for `startAmount` and `endAmount` are Ether, ETH.
-If you want to specify another ERC-20 token to use, see **Using ERC-20 Tokens** below.
+If you want to specify another ERC-20 token to use, see [Using ERC-20 Tokens Instead of Ether](#using-erc-20-tokens-instead-of-ether).

+See [Listening to Events](#listening-to-events) to respond to the setup transactions that occur the first time a user sells an item.

 ### Fetching Orders